azat-co/fullstack-javascript/chapter4/chapter4.md

 Require.js for Backbone.js Production
 =====================================

-<span id="requireJS" class="anchor"></span>We'll use the Node.js Package
-Manager (npm) to install the `requirejs` library (it's not a typo;
-there's no period in the name).
+We'll use the Node.js package manager (npm) to install the `requirejs` library (it's not a typo; there's no period in the name).
 In your project folder, run this command in a terminal:

     $ npm init